morsecodist/livable-portland-website/content/policy/rent-releif.md

 How about getting somebody to leave?
 Let's look at a couple of recent empty nesters in a rent-controlled three bedroom.
 They would be happy to live with less space but if they moved they'd be in the same position as you looking for a new rent-controlled unit.
 With rent control the last thing you want to do is move.
 When I was living in New York City my rent for a 600 square foot one bedroom apartment was a little over $4,000.
 My great aunt lived alone in the three bedroom rent-controlled apartment that she raised her family in for around $600 a month.
 If she downsized by a bedroom she could 10x her rent.

 With rent control fewer rental units are getting built and people are more hesitant to leave the ones that are already built.
 Meanwhile, lots of people want to move into rent-controlled units that are becoming cheaper and cheaper compared to buying, living in units exempt from rent control, or living outside the city.
 But all is not lost, at least some new rental units will be built (perhaps with some prodding from the government) and people will die eventually so we will get at least some available units.
 But how do we decide who gets them?
 Usually with rent control this is done with a wait list.
-My second cousin in New York was placed on a waitlist like this when she was born and she was able to get a rent controlled unit when she was a young adult so people do get off the waitlist eventually.
-We can add people who spend a long time on a waitlist to rent control's list of people who get housing.
+My second cousin in New York was placed on a wait list like this when she was born and she was able to get a rent controlled unit when she was a young adult so people do get off the wait list eventually.
+We can add people who spend a long time on a wait list to rent control's list of people who get housing.

 To make matters worse, short term rentals like AirBnB are not covered under rent control.
 This creates an even bigger incentive for property owners to use their property for short term rentals instead of renting it out to long term tenants.
 We can add vacationers to rent control's list of people who get housing.